node-m2m/m2m/Readme.md

     // capture 'random' data using an event-based method
     // data value will be pushed from the remote device if 'random' data value changes
-    // remote device will scan/poll the data every 5 secs for any value changes device.channel('random').watch(function(err, value){
+    // the remote device will scan/poll the data every 5 secs for any value changes device.channel('random').watch(function(err, value){
         if(err) return console.error('watch random error:', err.message);
         console.log('watch random value', value); // 97, 101, 115 ...
     });

-    // Turn ON pin 33 of the simulated GPIO output device.gpio({mode:'out', pin:33}).on();
+    // Turn ON gpio output pin 33
+    device.gpio({mode:'out', pin:33}).on();

-    // Turn OFF pin 33 with 2 secs delay
+    // Turn OFF gpio pin 33 with 2 secs delay device.gpio({mode:'out', pin:33}).off(2000);
-    device.gpio({mode:'out', pin:33}).off(2000);

     // or

-    // using an optional callback to confirm the state/status of the simulated GPIO output device.gpio({mode:'out', pin:33}).on(function(err, state){
-        if(err) return console.error('output pin 33 ON error:', err.message);
-	    // true, device is ON
-        console.log('remote device output pin 33 ON', state);
-    });

-    device.gpio({mode:'out', pin:33}).off(2000, function(err, state){
-        if(err) return console.error('output pin 33 OFF error:', err.message);
-	    // false, device is OFF
-        console.log('remote device output pin 33 OFF', state);
+    // Turn ON gpio output pin 33
-    });
+    device.output(35).on();

+    // Turn OFF gpio pin 33 with 2 secs delay device.output(35).off(2000);

 });
 ```
 Start your application.